Bioscience for an integrated understanding of health

 *JD: This project in collaboration with the University of Bristol and the University of the West of England (UWE) is subject to a joint degree award.
 Successful applicants will be registered at both these institutions, and graduates will be awarded a joint degree from these two institutions upon successful completion of the PhD programme.

-Ageing and body clock rhythms: The importance of a social network Prof Hugh Piggins University of Bristol socializing, sex differences, sleep, cognition, mouse
+Ageing and body clock rhythms: The importance of a social network Prof Hugh Piggins University of Bristol Socializing, sex differences, sleep cognition, mouse